bespoken/bespoken-docs/end-to-end/guide.md

 * [filter](#filtering-during-test) - The (optional) path to a class that can be used to override value on the request and response
 * [findReplace](#findreplace) - Values that will be replaced in the scripts before execution
 * [homophones](#homophones) - Values that will be replaced in actual responses from the virtual device
-* [include and exclude](#including-or-excluding-tests-using-tags) - Runs or Skip the tests having the particular indicated tags
+* [include and exclude](#including-or-excluding-tests-using-tags) - Runs or Skip the tests having the particular specified tags
 * locales - The locale or locales to be used - a comma-delimited list
 * platform - The platform that is being tested - can be either `alexa` or `google` - defaults to `alexa`
 * type - The type of test being run - can be either `unit` or `e2e` - defaults to `unit`